 Let’s take a look at the different tie-down types:

 These tie-downs mount to the sheet metal of the bed of the truck either through the use of metal plates bolted to the front of the bed or metal clamps that rest over the rails of the truck bed.

 The metal plates are typically drilled into and through the front wall of your truck bed – something that doesn’t sound appealing to most truck owners nowadays.
-Also consider that many truck are being made with lighter materials.
+Also, consider that many trucks are made with lighter materials.